Lay Member of Court, Edinburgh Napier University, and Person with Parkinson’s (PwP).

 How did this news affect my life?

 Initially I tried to ignore it.
-However, I soon realised I needed to start taking medication to help manage the symptoms.
+However, I soon realized I needed to start taking medication to help manage the symptoms.
 I’ve been very lucky in that my progression through Parkinson’s over the last ten years has been moderately slow.

 But there must be more I could do and I joined the Research Interest Group of the Edinburgh Branch of Parkinson’s UK.
 I am now taking part in a clinical trial.
 I’m on a double-blind trial that’s repurposing a diabetes drug called exenatide.
 The trial is being run out of University College London (UCL) with a local group based at the Western General Hospital in Edinburgh.